intel/intel-extension-for-tensorflow/docs/guide/itex_fusion.md

 ## Mixed data type fusion

-As stock TensorFlow only supports same input output data type, inserting a cast node during `BF16` inference and training may break the existing fusion pattern and impact performance.
+As stock TensorFlow only supports same-data-type input and output, inserting a cast node during `BF16` inference and training may break the existing fusion pattern and impact performance.

 Intel® Extension for TensorFlow\* provides mixed data type fusion, which removes the additional data type conversions on the graph level.